DaanAcohen/ShowOrchestration/README.md

 ```bash
 minikube dashboard
 ```
-Open your kubernetes dashboard.
-If you do not have minikube installed, it shall depend on your cloud provider.
+Open your kubernetes dashboard (it should look like as shown below).
+If you do not have minikube installed, the url shall depend on your cloud provider.
 In the "Overview", you can see
 5 Pods (defined in the deployment file)
 1 Replicate Set (defined in the deployment file) to describe the number of pods